pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 To get all done, we will need to perform the following steps:

 - In Dockerfile: install php + plugins
+- In Dockerfile: install wp-cli to be able to configure the core-install of wordpress later
-- In Dockerfile: download and install wordpress at /var/www
+- In Dockerfile: download and install wordpress at /var/www/html
-- Insert the correct fastcgi config into the container (www.conf )
+- Insert the correct fastcgi config into the container (www.conf)
 - Run a fastcgi container via a php-fpm socket
-- Add all necessary partitions to docker-compose
-- Set the order of container launch
-- Add a wordpress section to an nginx container

 ## Step 1.
 Setting up the Dockerfile